satchelout-t/VIT-from-scratch-using-PyTorch/README.md

 ## Overview

-This project implements an image classification pipeline on the MNIST handwritten digit dataset using a Convolutional Neural Network (CNN) in PyTorch.
-Beyond the implementation, this README examines why CNNs, despite their success, carry fundamental limitations in visual understanding and why the field has shifted toward attention-based architectures like the Vision Transformer (ViT).
+This project implements image classification on the MNIST handwritten digit dataset using a **Vision Transformer (ViT)** built from scratch in PyTorch.
+The architecture includes patch embedding, multi-head self-attention, positional encodings, a CLS token, and an MLP classification head.
+Beyond the implementation, this README examines why CNNs carry fundamental limitations in visual understanding and why attention-based architectures like ViT represent a more principled approach to image recognition.

 ---